DS-USAFA/Neural-Networks/README.md

 # Neural-Networks
-Code and lessons for neural networks
+Code for a short introductory lesson on neural networks